Kristian-Tan/Kristian-HTTP-Client/README.md

     - flag `-v` forces ssl (https) host name verification against ca certificate (without this flag, the tests skips ssl verification by default; this behavior is intentional for easier test and easier integrations with ci/cd tools)
     - please note that the tests are just making a custom http request to local machine to file `tests/capture_request_json.php`, and that script will save the request content into json file `tests/capture_request_json.php`, which will be read and compared by the actual request
     - test coverage are 12 tests using method `GET`, `POST`, and `PUT`; using schema `HTTP` and `HTTPS`; using `curl` and `file_get_content` api

+### GNU CURL API
+- for systems without curl php extension enabled, and when file_get_contents also broke (e.g.: http headers spilling into response body or getaddrinfo error), and you also don't have sudo/admin to the target machine, then php_api=gnu_curl may be tried
+- first, install curl via your package manager (or if you don't have root or if your package manager is no longer supported, download a statically linked curl binary from https://github.com/moparisthebest/static-curl)
+- set the permission of curl binary to be executable (it should be automatic if installing via package manager, otherwise it can be done with: ```chmod a+x ./bin/curl```, assuming you put it in ./bin inside your php directory)
+- add the directory that contains curl binary to PATH variable (it should be automatic if installing via package manager, otherwise it can be done with such php code: ```putenv("PATH=".getenv("PATH").":".getcwd()."/bin");```, assuming you put it in ./bin inside your php directory)